-Crown Oil has invested in an Eco Centre for Heap Bridge Village Primary School.
+Crown Oil Fund Eco Centre at Heap Bridge Village Primary School

 Power Ed has supplied the equipment used in the Eco Centre.